AdrianM0Hdz/OrbitsSimulation/README.md

 # OrbitsSimulation
-A Simple Web Page that helps to visualize the behaviur of orbits between planets
+A Simple Web Page that helps to visualize the behaviour of orbits between planets